 All students must fill out an audition request form.

-Information about the audition process is available online or by requesting a catalog of the Brown/Trinity Acting and Directing programs.
+Information about the audition process is available on the Brown/Trinity Rep website.
 All financial aid candidates must fill out a copy of the Brown/Trinity Financial Supplemental Application, as well as the Free Application for Federal Student Aid (FAFSA).

 GRE General: Not required